contember/docs/docs/schema/migrations.md

 Contember will show you individual migration steps and ask you for confirmation.

-You should check the steps with caution, because Contember cannot detect e.g. that you renamed a field.
-Instead, it drops a field and creates a new one.
+You should check the steps with caution, because Contember cannot detect some changes correctly and it may result in a loss of your data.
+For example when you rename a field it drops the field and creates a new one.

 If you have chosen to execute migration, you are done for now.
 If you haven't, you can check created `.json` file and modify migration file manually describing the change more precisely.